-A request for hearing time may be made by telephone but should be confirmed by email or fax.
+A request for hearing time may be made and confirmed by email.
 The request for hearing time should include your name, the name of your client, the case number, your telephone number and your scheduling request.

 Scheduling a hearing may involve filing and service of documents.
 Access to the Florida E-Filing Portal and the procedure for e-filing is set forth at Florida E-Filing Portal Procedure.